-The Committee on Economic and Monetary Affairs will hold an Economic Dialogue and exchange of views with Jānis Reirs, ECOFIN President and Minister for Finance of Latvia, on 21 January 2015, 11.00 - 12.30, to discuss the priorities of the Latvian Presidency in the area of ECON for the first half of 2015.
+The Committee on Economic and Monetary Affairs held an Economic Dialogue and exchange of views with Jānis Reirs, ECOFIN President and Minister for Finance of Latvia, on 21 January 2015, 11.00 - 12.30, ir order to discuss the priorities of the Latvian Presidency in the area of ECON for the first half of 2015.

 Wednesday, 21 January from 11:00-12:30, room PHS 3C 50